 NPS is a retirement benefit scheme introduced by the Government of India to facilitate income post retirement to all the subscribers and is governed by PFRDA.
-The regulator has appointed KFintech and Protean eGov Technologies Limited (erstwhile NSDL e-Governance Infrastructure Limited) to maintain data and record of NPS subscribers.
-CAMS has also received a CRA license, and have commenced operations from March 2022.
+The regulator has appointed KFintech, Protean eGov Technologies Limited (erstwhile NSDL e-Governance Infrastructure Limited) and CAMS to maintain data and record of NPS subscribers.

-The CRA market for NPS has two players which were operational as of January 31, 2022, namely, with KFintech and Protean eGov Technologies Limited (erstwhile NSDL e-Governance Infrastructure Limited).
+The CRA market for NPS has three players which were operational as of March 31, 2022, namely, KFintech, Protean eGov Technologies Limited (erstwhile NSDL e-Governance Infrastructure Limited) and CAMS.
 These players have been appointed by the regulator to maintain data and record of NPS subscribers.
-Amongst these two players, Protean has approximately 97% market share in terms of NPS subscribers at end of January 2022 as Protean (erstwhile NSDL e-Governance Infrastructure Limited) had significant first-mover advantage when it entered the market in calendar year 2008, whereas KFintech entered this market in calendar year 2018.
-However, KFintech's share has been increasing in terms of new client addition over the years from 4% in Fiscal 2019 to 15% in Fiscal 2021.
-As on January 31, 2022, KFintech has 1,336 clients using the pension services with over 503,590 subscribers.
-CAMS has also received a CRA license and have commenced operations from March 2022.
+Amongst these three players, Protean has approximately 95% market share in terms of NPS subscribers at end of March 2022 as Protean (erstwhile NSDL e-Governance Infrastructure Limited) had significant first-mover advantage when it entered the market in calendar year 2008, whereas KFintech entered this market in calendar year 2018.
+However, KFintech's share has been increasing in terms of new client addition in the industry over the years and has risen from 4% in Fiscal 2019 to 12% in Fiscal 2022.
+In absolute terms, KFintech's market share of pension service by incremental client addition is 29% in Fiscal 2022.
+As on March 31, 2022, KFintech has 1,473 corporate clients and overall subscriber base of 747,576.
+As of September 30, 2022, the number of corporate clients and overall subscriber base of KFintech stood at 1,756 and 841,938.